Sagebox/Sagebox-rs/README.md

 generic functions with the GPU.

 Look for releases in the next few weeks after this initial Sagebox release.

+# Roadmap

+The roadmap below outlines major goals for Sagebox development.
+Feedback and contributions may influence the order or scope of each item.

+- **✓ Initial Rust Release (v0.1)**
+  Procedural GUI core with windows, controls, developer tools, and console-mode integration.

+- **• Enhanced Widget System**
+  Expand built-in controls (e.g., list boxes, tables, tree views) with scalable customization.

+- **• Linux & Cross-Platform Support**
+  Early internal builds running on Linux; full cross-platform support is planned.

+- **• Real-Time Graphics and Animation Tools**
+  High-performance drawing primitives, image composition, and 60fps animation helpers.

+- **• Advanced Layout Tools**
+  Optional auto-layout, alignment guides, and docking systems while preserving manual control.

+- **• IDE / Editor Integration (Experimental)**
+  Prototypes for real-time GUI iteration, possibly with REPL or editor-based live updates.

+**Legend:**
+✓ Completed • Planned / In Progress

+## Support Sagebox

+Sagebox is developed independently to explore new directions in expressive, procedural-first GUI programming for Rust.

+If you'd like to support continued development:

+- **[GitHub Sponsors](https://github.com/sponsors/YOUR_USERNAME)** — One-time or recurring donations.
+- **[OpenCollective (Coming Soon)]** — For larger or institutional support, with public transparency.

+Your support helps fund new features, improve documentation, and prioritize cross-platform compatibility.

+## Contributing

+Sagebox is still evolving — not just as a library, but as a direction.
+If you’re building something with it, running into limits, or thinking “this would be easier if…”, those are exactly the kinds of insights that shape where it goes next.

+Whether it’s opening an issue, improving examples, offering feedback on API ergonomics, or suggesting a small utility that would make things smoother — contributions don’t need to be code-heavy to be meaningful.

+The goal is to keep Sagebox clear, focused, and useful in the real world.
+If you want to help shape that, you’re welcome to be part of it.

 ## The Sagebox Philosophy